4E71-NOP/JanusEngine/README.md

 # Hydr

-This project is ment to help people to implement website with more graphics and themes.
-The jumpstart packkage contains documentation.
+This project is ment to help people to implement websites with more graphics and themes than usual (flat design).
+The code is under heavy changes at the moment.
+Things take time.
+In the mean time suggestions and constructive comments are welcomed.

+The jumpstart (see archives) packkage contains documentation.
 So by installing this package on a local machine you'll have the docs and examples.

 # Downloads